 The St. John typeface is a private commission for a Clerkenwell institution.
-It’s based on Caslon, an ‘old serif’ typeface, manufactured in the 1700s in Clerkenwell by William Caslon, ‘Letter-founder to the King’.
+It’s based on Caslon, an ‘old serif’ typeface, manufactured in the 1700s in Clerkenwell, London, by William Caslon, ‘Letter-founder to the King’.

 Where possible, St. John references the original type specimen sheets of Caslon, published in 1798 and held in the archives at The British Library.
-Caslon became globally popular throughout the 1800s and a version of the typeface was used for America’s Declaration of Independence.
+Caslon became globally popular throughout the 1800s, with a version of the typeface used for America’s Declaration of Independence.

 William Caslon’s letter-foundry was located on Chiswell Street in London, east of the Barbican Centre.
 He’s buried in the grounds of St. Luke’s Church, Old Street.